 What you will need:

--Coconut oil: Tropical scent, great benefits to your hair, skin, and nails.
+-Coconut oil: Contains a tropical scent with great benefits to your hair, skin, and nails.

--Sweet almond oil: Most widely used massage oil, spreads well, easily absorbed by the skin, mild, nutty aroma that blends well with many different scents.
+-Sweet almond oil: This is the most commonly used massage oil that spreads well and is easily absorbed by the skin with its mild, nutty aroma that blends well with many different scents.

--Grapeseed oil: Light oil, works best with oily skin types, high in vitamins and it is almost odorless, mixes well with any scents you choose.
+-Grapeseed oil: This light oil works best with oily skin types which is high in vitamins and almost odorless.
+Grapeseed oil mixes well with any scent you choose.